East Sudbury station: History

 East Sudbury station was created by the Boston and Maine Railroad (B&M) before December 19, 1887 on the Central Massachusetts Branch.
 It was unstaffed by 1913 and became a flag stop.
 B&M service was subsidized by the MBTA and added to the MBTA Commuter Rail system in 1965.

 The station was a simple wooden open-air shelter for passengers with a small parking lot.

 Service on the Central Mass Branch was terminated on November 26, 1971 due to poor track conditions and low ridership.
 The shelter has since been demolished.

 In 2022, a buried transmission line project between Sudbury and Hudson began construction under the former Central Massachusetts Railroad ROW for which it provided service.
-This project subsidized the cost of building a section of the Mass Central Rail Trail—Wayside, which is expected to complete construction in 2025.
-As part of this project, DCR will install granite markers to commemorate the archaeological site.
+This project subsidized the cost of building a section of the Mass Central Rail Trail—Wayside, which completed construction in 2025.
+As part of this project, DCR installed a granite marker to commemorate the archaeological site.